CoreumFoundation/crust/SMART_CONTRACTS.md

 `crust contracts building`

 Now, when it comes to building a smart-contract, there are two options and two workflows that are implemented in crust.
 First option will use your Rust environment to build a Release version of the smart-contract targeting WASM32.
-This mode doesn't need Docker, but the resulting artefact will be large and the build is not determenistic.
+This mode doesn't need Docker, but the resulting artefact will be large and the build is not deterministic.

 Second option is to have a deterministic and optimized build through a special Docker image. `rust-optimizer` produces reproducible builds of WASM smart contracts.
 This means third parties can verify that the contract is actually the claimed code.